One of the speakers at the2020 Republican National Convention, here's everything you need to know about Kimberly Guilfoyle's Irish roots and more.

 She began her law career as a prosecutor in San Francisco and worked as an attorney before switching to television

 Guilfoyle was a public prosecutor in San Francisco, worked as Deputy District Attorney in Los Angeles, and then returned to San Francisco as Assistant D.A. until 2004.

 In 2004, she decided to embark on a television career, moving to New York.
-She started out on Court TV and as a legal analyst for Anderson Cooper 360, and then moved to Fox in 2006, where she's been since on a number of shows including The Lineup, The Five, and as a guest host on a number of other regular programs.
+She started out on Court TV and as a legal analyst for Anderson Cooper 360, and then moved to Fox in 2006 where she appeared regularly on shows such as The Lineup, The Five, and as a guest host on a number of other regular programs, until 2018.

-She was married to Gavin Newsom, the (Democratic!) mayor of San Francisco
+She was married to Gavin Newsom, the current (Democratic!) governor of California

 Guilfoyle and Newsom wed in 2001 when he was a city supervisor.
 He was elected mayor in 2003, shortly before Guilfoyle left for her new job in New York.